 Some of the key findings were that CRM systems are now offering more features and functionalities than ever before.
-Businesses with specific needs such as manufacturing are turning to CRM software, many times from pen and paper.
+Businesses with specific needs such as manufacturing or real estate are turning to CRM software, many times from pen and paper.

 We had the opportunity to speak with Mr. Friedenthal to learn a little more about what his research uncovered.

 NUTSHELL: Why are first-time SMB buyers overestimating their CRM software needs?